-- Program Support Grants provide aide for a one-time project or ongoing program that broadens and deepens participation in or access to the arts.
+Program Support grants provide aide for a one-time project or ongoing program that broadens and deepens participation in or access to the arts.
 If you are a new applicant to RAC grants, program support is the appropriate grant category.

 Artist Support Grants provide direct funds for an individual artist’s projects, needs, or creative opportunities in all artistic disciplines.

-- RAC Artist Fellowships provide awards that recognize artistic excellence and honor the work of seasoned artists, advance the work of mid-career artists, and nurture the work of developing artists.
+RAC Artist Fellowships provide awards that recognize artistic excellence and honor the work of seasoned artists, advance the work of mid-career artists, and nurture the work of developing artists.

+The total amount varies each year based on the number of applicants and the quality of applications.
 On average, RAC awards about $4 million in grants annually.
 This includes both organization and individual artist grants.

 If applying for an organization grant, you must fill out a pre-application, which becomes available every November.
 All eligible applicants will then be invited to fill out a full application.

-Applications for individual artist grant opportunities become available every January, July, and August.
+Applications for individual artist grant opportunities become available every January and July.

 All applications are submitted through RAC’s online grant application website: grants.racstl.org.

-- RAC Staff reviews applications for eligibility.
+RAC Staff reviews applications for eligibility.

-- RAC Grants Committee recommend the grantees for funding and the allocation of funds.
+RAC Grants Committee recommend the grantees for funding and the allocation of funds.

-- The RAC Board of Commissioners approve the grantees and final allocation of funds.
+The RAC Board of Commissioners approve the grantees and final allocation of funds.